MicrosoftDocs/msix-docs/msix-src/desktop/managing-your-msix-deployment-troubleshooting.md

 ## Next steps

 Have questions?
 Ask us on Stack Overflow.
 Our team monitors these [tags](https://stackoverflow.com/questions/tagged/project-centennial+or+desktop-bridge).
-You can also ask us [here](https://social.msdn.microsoft.com/Forums//home?filter=alltypes&sort=relevancedesc&searchTerm=%5BDesktop%20Converter%5D).